Sohou08/Hadoop-Spark/file_format/readme.md

      * No human readable
      * Support batch/streaming processing
  * __Drawback__
-     * difficult to make a update in parquet table unless you delete and recreate it again.
+     * difficult to make a update a parquet table unless you delete and recreate it again.
  * __Big data__
      * very fast to read in Spark environment
      * aside Spark and Impala; Arrow, Drill are part of the most compatible platforms